-April 3, 2013–If you are making an inquiry about adoption, surrender, abandonment or seizure cases, or fostering, please see the April 2013 item titled “Important Notes About Adoptions & Surrenders” on our Rescue News page.
+July 30, 2013–If you are making an inquiry about adoption, surrender, abandonment or seizure cases, or fostering, please see the July 2013 item titled “Update Regarding Adoptions & Surrenders” on our Rescue News page.

 Inquiries About Adoptions, Surrenders & Abandonment or Seizure Cases

 - the guinea pigs we have available for adoption

 - surrendering a guinea pig from a private home

 - guinea pigs that have been seized by the authorities as part of neglect or hoarding cases